-- Students will be able to demonstrate understanding of the nature of language through comparisons of the language studied and their own.
+- Students will be able to demonstrate an understanding of the nature of language through comparisons of the language studied and their own.

-- Students will be able to demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own.
+- Students will be able to demonstrate an understanding of the concept of culture through comparisons of the cultures studied and their own.

 - Students will be able to use the language both within and beyond the school setting.

 - Students will be able to show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment.

 Majoring in Romance Languages at UNLV ensures that a student not only graduates with a practical and fulfilling degree but also has links with the approximately 700 million people in 67 countries across five continents who speak French, Italian or Spanish.
 Students who speak more than one language often have linguistic, cognitive, and cultural advantages over monolingual speakers and they may be better prepared to face the challenges of a multilingual and multicultural world.
 An understanding of the French, Italian, and Spanish languages is a stepping stone to communication in other Romance languages.

 As Italy, France and Spain are among the seven most industrialized countries, knowledge of the Italian, French and Spanish languages can be advantageous in a broad range of careers, such as international business, journalism, politics and tourism.
 French, Italian, and Spanish are principal languages of the arts, including opera, cuisine, cinema, fashion and sports.